carloscmu/carloscmu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an economist working on topics at the intersection between networks, asset pricing, and financial stability.
+I am an economist working on topics at the intersection between networks, financial stability, and asset pricing.

 Contact Information:<br>
 Emails: <a href = "mailto: carlos.ramirez@frb.gov">carlos.ramirez@frb.gov </a> or <a href = "mailto: carlos@carlosrc.com">carlos@carlosrc.com </a> <br>